-When your flashlight goes off in the night and the spring in the battery container becomes loose, you can replace it with an aluminum foil.
+When your flashlight goes off at night and the spring in the battery container becomes loose, you can replace it with aluminum foil.
 This aluminum foil battery trick is easy and straightforward.

 Just make a substitute as wide and thick as the spring and the tin foil will act as the electrical conductor.
 These products have more uses other than a simple food wrap, indeed.